ietf-satp/draft-augusto-api1/draft-augusto-api1.md

   TLS: RFC8446
   HTTP: RFC2616

+normative:
+  TLS: RFC8446
+  HTTP: RFC2616

 --- abstract

+This memo describes the Gateway Client API (API1) for the Secure Asset Transfer (SAT) Protocol.
+The goal of this draft is to specify the schema of interaction between a client application and a gateway that supports the SAT Protocol.
+This specification assures an implementation-agnostic interface for clients to interact with gateways, to manage transfers of digital assets across networks.
 This memo describes the Gateway Client API (API1) for the Secure Asset Transfer (SAT) Protocol.
 The goal of this draft is to specify the schema of interaction between a client application and a gateway that supports the SAT Protocol.
 This specification assures an implementation-agnostic interface for clients to interact with gateways, to manage transfers of digital assets across networks.

 --- middle